roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter Ch.
-03 ****** bysilkstockingslover© "Well, I have become more popular, that is for sure," I explained and then added, "And I am beginning to get more comfortable with my new look."
+"Well, I have become more popular, that is for sure," I explained and then added, "And I am beginning to get more comfortable with my new look."

  "I see," Megan said before asking, "And Karen, she has been a good girl?"